John Spink – Chief Executive Officer

 Randal has been employed as the NCACCH Accountant since July 2009 and has a Diploma for Chartered Accounts and has recently been issued with a Tax Agent Registration.
 I have seen NCACCH evolve over the years and I am proud to be part of an organisation that helps so many in the community with the services we provide.

 Lerissa, born and raised on the Sunshine Coast, is a proud descendant of the Quandamooka People of North Stradbroke Island.
-She commenced her employment with NCACCH as an Administration Officer in 2012 and was promoted to Project Officer in March 2016.
-Lerissa is embracing her new role and enjoys interacting with our community and assisting in anyway possible to benefit the overall health and wellbeing of our community.
+She commenced employment with NCACCH as an Administration Officer in 2012 and was promoted to Project Officer in March 2016.
+Lerissa had an exciting start to 2018, being the successful applicant of the Indigenous Health Project Officer role.
+Lerissa is embracing her new role engaging with General Practitioners and their staff, to create awareness and gain understanding of the health needs of our Aboriginal and/or Torres Strait Islander community.

 Nicole’s family orginate from the Darug people of Sydney NSW.
-Nicole and her family are enjoying the transition to the Sunshine Coast lifestyle.
-Nicole joined the NCACCH team in May 2015 to assist with our Chronic Disease Management Program where she is enjoying and embracing the opportunity to work with our community to improve health outcomes.
+Nicole and her family have loved the transition from the Hunter Valley NSW to the Sunshine Coast lifestyle.
+Nicole joined the NCACCH team in May 2015 to assist with our Chronic Disease Management Program as the Chronic Disease Support Facilitator.
+Due to the growth of the program, late 2017 Nicole was promoted to Chronic Disease Program Coordinator where she continues to embrace the opportunity to work with our community to improve health outcomes.

-We welcomed Di to our team in September 2015 in the role of Health Advocate (Nurse) for the Chronic Disease Management Program.
+We welcomed Di to our team in September 2015 in the role of Health Advocate (Nurse) for the Chronic Disease Management Program before transitioning into Acting Team Leader role early 2018.
 Di is a Registered Nurse and Credentialled Diabetes Educator.
 Prior to relocating to the Sunshine Coast in 2002 from hometown Broken Hill, Di worked in the local AMS and the regional Diabetes Centre where she provided Diabetes education and Chronic Disease Management to the Wilyakali and Paakantji people.
 Di has actively worked within our community for many years ie Well Persons Heath Days, NAIDOC, Chronic Disease Management within the General Practice and Nambour Hospital.
 “Di believes that every client has a story to tell and sometimes health professionals just need to listen”.